frctl/fractal/docs/quick-start.md

 Run the command `fractal create component my-example` in your terminal and then refresh your browser to see your shiny new component in all it's glory.

+#### 6. Export a static version of your component library

+Use the `fractal build` command to export a static version of the site that you can easily upload to your webserver.

-#### 6. Learn more...
+#### 7. And much more...

-Check out the rest of the documentation for details on configuring Fractal, creating components and pages and much more.
+Check out the rest of the documentation for details on [configuring Fractal](/docs/configuration.md), creating [components](/docs/components/overview.md) and [pages](/docs/pages/overview.md) and more.